 We have a clear focus for our next steps in moving Graceland International School forward.
 Funds have been transferred to complete the exam hall.
 The outside staging has been removed and the only work left is some interior plastering.
 This will allow the administration to move from their current location in a classroom – leaving a space for a full computer lab.
 The perimeter wall is also complete and the second gate is now being installed.

-Our work with a grant writer continues, as we search for funding for a well and solar panels.
+Our work with a grant writer continues, as we search for funding for a well and school upgrades.
 We are in a position to move forward, as a requirement was to improve our presence on the web.
 Our board has worked very hard with a technology expert to recreate the website– please check out our new, improved look at africaep.org.

 Please consider a holiday offering as we move forward at this most crucial time.